 In a catheter procedure, a thin tube (catheter) is inserted into a blood vessel in the groin and threaded up to the heart.
 Through the catheter, a plug or coil is inserted to close the ductus arteriosus.

 If the procedure is done on an outpatient basis, you or your child probably won't stay overnight in the hospital.
 Complications from catheter procedures include bleeding, infection, or movement of the plug or coil from where it was placed in the heart.

 In the past, people who've had a PDA were advised to take antibiotics before dental work and certain surgical procedures, to prevent endocarditis.
 Today, preventive antibiotics are no longer recommended for most people with a patent ductus arteriosus.

-You or your child may need to take preventive antibiotics the first six months after a catheter repair procedure, if there's still damage after the repair, or if you had infection in the heart previously.
+You or your child may need to take preventive antibiotics the first six months after a catheter repair procedure, if there's still damage after the repair, or if you had an infection in the heart previously.
 Talk to your doctor about whether you or your child needs to take antibiotics before any procedures.